Advanced Data-Driven Analytics for Reservoir and Production Management of Shale Assets

 0.8 or 1.6 CEUs (Continuing Education Units) will be awarded for this 1-day course.

-Shahab D. Mohaghegh is the president and CEO of Intelligent Solutions, Inc. (ISI) the leading company in providing the E&P industry with solutions based on artificial intelligence and data mining (AI&DM).
+Shahab D. Mohaghegh is the president and CEO of Intelligent Solutions, Inc. (ISI) the pioneers of data driven analytics in the upstream E&P industry.
 He is also professor of petroleum and natural gas engineering at West Virginia University.
-With more than 18 years of experience, Mohaghegh has been a pioneer in the application of AI&DM in petroleum engineering, applying hybrid forms of neural networks, genetic algorithms and fuzzy logic to smart wells, smart completions, and smart fields as well as to drilling, completion, well stimulation, surface facility optimization, formation evaluation, seismic inversion, reservoir characterization, reservoir simulation, and reservoir management.
+With more than 22 years of experience in the application of Artificial Intelligence & Data Mining in petroleum engineering, he has developed innovative workflows and technology that incorporates hybrid forms of neural networks, genetic algorithms and fuzzy logic in solving problems and building predictive models related to smart wells, smart completions, and smart fields as well as to drilling, completion, well stimulation, surface facility optimization, formation evaluation, seismic inversion, reservoir characterization, reservoir simulation, and reservoir management.

 He has authored more than 180 technical papers.
 He was a SPE Distinguished Lecturer (2007-2008) and has been featured in the Distinguished Author Series of SPE’s Journal of Petroleum Technology (JPT) four times.
 He was the former chair of the SPE Global Training Committee and currently chairs SPE Book committee.